 - all risks are managed to As Low As Reasonably Practicable (ALARP) levels;

 - operations must adhere to our CRMS, including CMAPP; and

-- we set in place plans and mechanisms to manage our risks in our operated projects.
+- we have plans and mechanisms in place to manage our risks in our operated projects.

-To manage occupational safety on a daily basis, we use a number of mechanisms, including: CR management system procedures, behavioural safety initiatives, management visits, audits, permit to work, toolbox talks, safety drills and training.
+To manage occupational safety on a daily basis, we use a number of mechanisms, including: CRMS procedures, behavioural safety initiatives, management visits, audits, permits to work, toolbox talks, safety drills and training.
 Our people and contractors are encouraged to cease work if an unsafe condition or risk to the environment may occur.
 We do not resume work until risks are understood and controls are in place.
-We also have a robust incident investigation process that ensures incidents are recorded and investigated, and lessons are learnt.
+We also have a robust incident investigation process that ensures incidents are recorded and investigated, and lessons are learned.